Legendary Castles in Ireland: The Truth Behind the Irish Urban Legends

 Kylemore Castle

-The first of the legendary castles featured in this article is Kylemore Castle (also known as Kylemore Abbey).
-Which was founded in 1920 on the grounds of the Benedictine Monastery in Galway County, Connemara.
+The first legendary castle featured in this article is Kylemore Castle (also known as Kylemore Abbey), founded in 1920 on the grounds of the Benedictine Monastery in Galway County, Connemara.
 The castle was initially designed as a private residence for the family of Henry Mitchell, a wealthy London doctor and liberal politician.
-The abbey was founded for Benedictine Nuns who escaped from Belgium during WWI.
+The Abbey was founded for Benedictine Nuns who escaped from Belgium during WWI.

 The Creation of The Castle

-Unfortunately, its status as one of the legendary castles located in Ireland did not prevent it from getting heavily bombed during WWI and then rebuilt only thanks to the Benedictine community and the donations of private citizens.
+Unfortunately, its status as one of the legendary castles in Ireland did not prevent it from getting heavily bombed during WWI.
+It was rebuilt only thanks to the Benedictine community and the donations of private citizens.

 History of Kylemore Castle